This Indian Dessert Recipe Serves 2-3

 - Add in the yellow food colouring.

 - Use a whisk or a fork & mix well until the ingredients are well combined.
 Set aside until ready to use.

 - Place a pot on medium-high heat on the stovetop, add in the semolina or taystee wheat & the cinnamon sticks.

 - Stir & allow the semolina to toast.
 I prefer using a silicone spatula for stirring as I find it easiest to work with.

 - Stir repeatedly so that the semolina does not burn.
 Toast for about 10 minutes.

-- Next, add in the butter & mix well.
+- Next, add in the butter or margarine.